tteejj/_NEW_HELIOS/screens/dashboard-screen.txt

         This factory function constructs a [PSCustomObject] representing the dashboard screen.
         It sets up the UI layout using Helios panels and components, defines event handlers for user interactions (button clicks, key presses), and manages navigation via the NavigationService.
-It's designed to be minimal, focusing on navigation to other primary screens like Task Management.
+COMPLETE FIX with guaranteed focus management.
     .PARAMETER Services
         A PSCustomObject containing references to all initialized application services (e.g., Task, Navigation, Keybindings).
 This is crucial for dependency injection.